MallikarjunKamtam/DRUM-KIT/README.md

 # DRUM-KIT
-Pres buttons on keyboard as mentioned in website to listen sounds
+Press buttons on keyboard as mentioned in website to listen sounds